bagrad007/watch-next/README.md

     rails s

-Then on your browser visit localhost:3000.
+Then in your terminal, cd into the front end directory, and type this in your terminal:

+    open index.html

 You'll then see the app!

 ## Contributing